Programmes and Courses

 All of our courses are part-time and delivered online, so that you can study from home alongside your other commitments.
 We have a proud history of using technology to deliver interactive learning in the most accessible ways to our students, across the UK and worldwide.

-ACER has three specific taught courses associated with it, taught by experts in the field of autism.
+ACER has two specific taught courses associated with it, taught by experts in the field of autism.

 The School of Education also offer a number of other courses across a range of SEN and Inclusion that may be relevant to your needs.

 At our recent ACER study event, we were very excited to host a panel, in which Pamela Hirsch, Sara King, Gill Loomes, Lauren Rochelle Fernandez and Barbara Sandland discussed their experiences of autism.
 Their discussion on 'masking' and the impact it had on them - exhaustion, feeling smaller, losing self-determination and even 'counter-masking' to justify their diagnosis due to imposter syndrome - these accounts were powerful, enlightening and sometimes shocking.
 We are grateful that they have given their permission for us to share this important discussion more widely as it affects so many autistic people, and many non-autistic people are unaware.